PelicanPlatform/PelicanPytorchTutorial/doc/UsingpyTorchwithPelican.md

 Second: Using Pelican File System

-If you are using the pelican file system, you need to pass the discovery URL of the Federation, in this case.
-We are passing OSDF's discovery URL.
+If you are using the pelican file system, you need to pass the discovery URL of the Federation because it doesn't know which federation are you come from, in this case, We are passing OSDF's discovery URL.

 ```python
 from pelicanfs.core import PelicanFileSystem